 SEPSIS AND ANTIMICROBIAL RESISTANCE (AMR)

-Sepsis, which was often called blood poisoning, is the body’s overwhelming and life-threatening response to an infection, is one of the most significant health complications that can result from antimicrobial resistance.
+Sepsis, which was often called blood poisoning, is the body’s overwhelming and life-threatening response to an infection and is one of the most significant health complications that can result from antimicrobial resistance.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis can lead to tissue damage, organ failure, and death.

 How is an antimicrobial-resistant infection connected to sepsis?
 Antimicrobial resistance challenges the treatment of sepsis.
 As more germs become resistant to antimicrobial medicines used to treat infection, more people are at risk for developing sepsis.